Giulio Marchetti

 Giulio Marchetti (9 June 1911 – 1 December 1993) was an Italian stage, film and television actor and presenter.

 Life and career

 Born in Barcelona, Marchetti was the grandson of the operetta actor and comedian Giulio and the son of the theatrical artistic director Adriano.

 After completing high school in Bologna, he began his stage career as a vaudeville actor and singer in the style of the American minstrel show performers.
 He achieved significant popularity between early 1940s and mid-1950s, thanks to a series of successful revues.
 He was also active as a character actor in a number of films and television series, often working alongside Totò.

-Marchetti was also well known in Italy as presenter of the show Giochi senza frontiere for many years.
+Marchetti was also well known in Italy as the longtime presenter of the show Giochi senza frontiere.
 In the early 1970s he abandoned show business and became the owner of a service station.